Dowdales School

 Dowdales School which was founded 1928, is a community, comprehensive school in Dalton-in-Furness, Cumbria for anyone, in the age range 11–16.
 There are approximately 826 pupils on roll.

 The school was originally based on the former Ashburner House, which is still a part of the school.
 The name of Dowdales derives from the adjacent field known as Peter Dowdales' Field.

-On 28 August 2010, The Dowdales Year 7 Rugby Team defeated Temple Moor at Wembley, to Win the Carnegie Schools Trophy.
+On 28 August 2010, the Dowdales Year 7 Rugby Team defeated Temple Moor at Wembley, to Win the Carnegie Schools Trophy.

-Fire

-On 16 September 2011, there was a fire reported in the school's Design & Technology block, within one of the Food Technology classrooms, from a faulty tumble dryer.
-All students and staff were evacuated and the students were later sent home.
-Two members of staff were sent to hospital, but both were released with no injuries from Furness General Hospital the same day.
-Because of this, the school was closed for two days, but reopened on Wednesday 21 September to all pupils.
-The DT block was reopened at the start of the second half term of the summer.
+As of 2026 the school is an RSC Lead Associate School.

+Inspections

+As of 2026, the school's most recent inspection by Ofsted was in February 2025; it found that the school had taken "effective action to maintain a good standard".